prithvirao/NLP-Project-1/README.md

 pip install -r requirementss.txt
 ```

 They are also specified in the ipynb file for ease so that you can directly start using the ipynb file.
-When you open the ipynb file, you will see an option on the top to open with
+When you open the ipynb file, you will see an option on the top to open with `google collab` as well.

-`#0969DA **google collab**`
-as well.

 # Working of the code